dokku/dokku-mongo/README.md

 Backups can be performed using the backup commands:

-### sets up authentication for backups on the mongo service
+### set up authentication for backups on the mongo service

 ```shell
 # usage